confluentinc/librdkafka/INTRODUCTION.md

 A broker connection may be closed by the broker, intermediary network gear, due to network errors, timeouts, etc.
-When a broker connection is closed, librdkafka will wait for `reconnect.backoff.jitter.ms` +-50% before reconnecting.
+When a broker connection is closed, librdkafka will back off the next reconnect attempt (to the given broker) for `reconnect.backoff.ms` +-20% jitter, this value is increased exponentially for each connect attempt until `reconnect.backoff.max.ms` is reached, at which time the value is reset to `reconnect.backoff.ms`.

 The broker will disconnect clients that have not sent any protocol requests within `connections.max.idle.ms` (broker configuration propertion, defaults